shwethaj1104/AWS_study_material/CodeDeploy, CodeCommit, CodeBuild, CodePipeline,CodeArtifact, CodeStar,Cloud9.md

 Click on Open IDE -> We will get cloud9 which will be running on web browser we can edit code on browser

-To commit code -> Edit the code- Click on left corner "git" in cloud9 IDE-on changed file click + -> enter user message- ctrl enter(file has been commited now) to push code to git-> on cloud9 terminal- go to root directory of project- git push
+To commit code -> Edit the code - Click on left corner "git" in cloud9 IDE-on changed file click + -> enter user message- ctrl enter(file has been commited now) to push code to git-> on cloud9 terminal- go to root directory of project- git push

 Once new changes are pushed to codcommit- changes will be automatically deployed! since the pipeline in codeStar will be automatically triggered whne there is changes!